 Virtual Machine Autodiscovery

-Device42 can discover a range of Virtual Machine (VM) hypervisors directly from the UI.
-These include VMware ESXi (managed via vCenter), as well as other virtualization platforms:
+Device42 discovers a range of Virtual Machine (VM) hypervisors directly from the UI, including VMware ESXi (managed via vCenter) and other virtualization platforms.

 |